nicolargo/glances/docs/config.rst

     A template is available in the ``/usr{,/local}/share/doc/glances`` (Unix-like) directory or directly on `GitHub`_.

-You can put your own ``glances.conf`` file in the following locations:
+You can place your ``glances.conf`` file in the following locations:

 ==================== =============================================================
 ``Linux``, ``SunOS`` ~/.config/glances/, /etc/glances/, /usr/share/docs/glances/